alenpeter02/Sentimental-Analysis/README.md

 Flask App Development: Developed a Flask web application for sentiment analysis of user-provided reviews.
 Model Deployment: Deployed the trained sentiment classification model along with the Flask app on an AWS EC2 instance.
 Testing and Monitoring: Tested the deployed application and monitored its performance for any issues or errors.

+## Project Report: Using MLflow for Experiment Tracking and Model Management

+Objective:
+The objective of this project is to integrate MLflow into an existing machine learning project for sentiment analysis.
+MLflow will be used for experiment tracking, model management, and reproducibility.

+Introduction:
+Machine learning projects often involve multiple experiments with different models, hyperparameters, and data preprocessing techniques.
+It can be challenging to keep track of all these experiments and manage the associated models.
+MLflow provides a comprehensive solution for experiment tracking, model management, and reproducibility.

+Approach:

+Integration of MLflow: MLflow was integrated into the existing machine learning project for sentiment analysis.

+Training Machine Learning Models: Various machine learning models, including Logistic Regression, Random Forest, and MLPClassifier, were trained for sentiment analysis using the provided dataset.

+Logging with MLflow: Parameters, metrics, and artifacts were logged using MLflow tracking APIs during model training.
+Parameters included hyperparameters such as learning rate, regularization strength, and batch size.
+Metrics included accuracy, precision, recall, and F1-score.
+Artifacts included model checkpoints and evaluation results.

+Customizing MLflow UI: The MLflow UI was customized to display run names, making it easier to identify and track individual experiments.

+Metric and Hyperparameter Plots: Metric plots, including accuracy and F1-score, were generated using the MLflow UI to visualize the performance of different models and hyperparameter configurations.
+Hyperparameter plots were also created to analyze the impact of hyperparameters on model performance.

+Model Registration and Tagging: Trained models were registered with MLflow and tagged with relevant metadata, such as model type and dataset used for training.
+This facilitated easy retrieval and management of models.

+Prefect Workflow: A Prefect workflow was built to automate the process of model training and evaluation.
+The workflow was scheduled to run periodically and monitored using the Prefect dashboard.

+Results:

+MLflow integration improved experiment tracking and model management.
+Logging with MLflow provided insights into model performance and hyperparameter optimization.
+Customized MLflow UI enhanced visualization of experiment results.
+Model registration and tagging facilitated model retrieval and management.
+The Prefect workflow automation streamlined the model training process and ensured reproducibility.
+Conclusion:
+MLflow proved to be a valuable tool for experiment tracking, model management, and reproducibility in the sentiment analysis project.
+It enabled efficient logging of parameters, metrics, and artifacts, customization of the UI, and automation of workflows.
+By leveraging MLflow, machine learning projects can achieve better organization, reproducibility, and collaboration.